 If working as a title examiner interests you because you would like to work in the legal field, you might also consider becoming a paralegal, legal assistant or legal secretary.

 Paralegal and Legal Assistant

 Most paralegals and legal assistants have associate's degrees in paralegal studies, although some have bachelor's degrees in other fields and earn certificates in paralegal studies.
 These professionals support lawyers by maintaining files, writing documents and conducting research.
-About as fast as average employment growth of 8% was anticipated from 2014-2024 for this career by the BLS.
-As of May 2015, paralegals and legal assistants earned, on average, $25.19 per hour or $52,390 per year, the BLS reported.
+Much faster than average employment growth of 15% was anticipated from 2016-2026 for this career by the BLS.
+As of May 2018, paralegals and legal assistants earned, on average, $26.20 per hour or $54,500 per year, the BLS reported.

 Working under the supervision of paralegals or lawyers, these secretaries prepare legal papers and help with legal research.
 Although formal training isn't always required, many legal secretaries attend vocational schools and community colleges for courses related specifically to the legal profession.
-Projected job growth for legal secretaries was slower than the average of all occupations with a 4% decline from 2014-2024, according to the BLS.
-Legal secretaries earned an average wage of $22.34 per hour, or $46,470 per year, the BLS reported in May 2015.
+Legal secretaries can expect a 19% decline from 2016-2026, according to the BLS.
+Legal secretaries earned an average wage of $24.06 per hour, or $50,040 per year, the BLS reported in May 2018.